Siege of Chester: September 1644 to March 1645

 On 20 September 1644, Brereton advanced upon Chester and took possession of portions of the city's outworks.
 After Lord Byron rejected Brereton's summons for the city to surrender, a loose or partial siege of the city began.
 During this time, Brereton did what he could to stop the flow of provisions and munitions into the city, however, his force was not large enough to put a total blockade into effect.
 As a result, warfare continued outside the city as Royalists sallied out to attack Brereton's garrisons in Cheshire.
 In late October, Brereton responded by attempting to mount a concerted attack on the fortifications and overtake the city.
 When the attack failed, Brereton ended the assaults but continued the loose siege of the city.

-The siege of Chester continued through the fall and into the winter of 1645 until Brereton raised the siege on 19 February when Prince Maurice approached.
+The siege of Chester continued through the autumn and into the winter of 1645 until Brereton raised the siege on 19 February when Prince Maurice approached.
 The respite, however, lasted only for approximately 30 days as in mid-March Prince Rupert departed taking 1,200 seasoned troopers with him.
 This left Byron and Chester with only six hundred regular soldiers along with the citizens who took to arms to defend their city.
 Immediately thereafter, Brereton re-surrounded Chester and resumed the loose siege.
 Once again, however, the siege was interrupted approximately three weeks later when Brereton was ordered to withdraw his forces back to the River Mersey because of the reported approach of a Royalist army.
 This would then be the end of the Chester siege for many months over the spring and summer as in June Parliament scaled back their operations in Cheshire.